tanka2u/mobilesam-internship/README.md

 Internship Take Home Assignment - Software Engineer:

 I made microservices for image processing.
-I have windows, so, I am writing accouredingly.
+I have windows, so, I am writing accordingly.

 How to run the code:

-1. Activate the virtual Environment. sourc venv/Scripts/activate
+1. Activate the virtual Environment. source venv/Scripts/activate
 2. install the fastapi and run: uvicorn app:app --reload(It will starts the FastAPI server)